-(ii) the Servicer, or any other third party appointed by the Representative of the Covered Bondholders, on behalf of the Covered Bond Guarantor, shall sell, subject to any pre-emption right of the Seller or any Additional Seller (as the case may be) pursuant to the relevant Master Transfer Agreement, Selected Assets and Integration Assets in accordance with the procedures set out in the Portfolio Administration Agreement, for an amount equal to the Adjusted Required Redemption Amount of the Series or Tranche of Hard Bullet Covered Bonds to which such Pre-Maturity Liquidity Test relates.

-If the Pre-Maturity Liquidity Test in respect of any Series of Covered Bonds is breached and the Issuer or the Servicer (on behalf of the Covered Bond Guarantor) has not taken the required actions (as described above) following the breach by the earlier to occur of:

-- (a) 20 Business Days from the date on which the Issuer is notified of the breach of the Pre-Maturity Liquidity Test, and - (b) the Maturity Date of that Series of Covered Bonds, an Issuer Event of Default shall occur and the Representative of the Covered Bondholders will serve a Notice to Pay to the Issuer and the Covered Bond Guarantor.

-Pre-Issuer Default Interest Priority of Payments

-On each Guarantor Payment Date, prior to the service of an Article 74 Notice to Pay or a Notice to Pay (or following the withdrawal of an Article 74 Notice to Pay), the Covered Bond Guarantor will use Interest Available Funds to make payments due on such Guarantor Payment Date or to make provisions towards payments due after such Guarantor Payment Date in the order of priority set out below (in each case only if and to the extent that payments of a higher priority have been made in full):

-- (i) first, to pay pari passu and pro rata according to the respective amounts thereof any and all taxes due and payable by the Covered Bond Guarantor; - (ii) second, pari passu and pro rata according to the respective amounts thereof (a) to pay any Covered Bond Guarantor's documented fees, costs, expenses, in order to preserve its corporate existence, to maintain it in good standing and to comply with applicable legislation and any other obligation relating to the Programme, to the extent that such costs and expenses are not to be paid under any other item ranking junior hereto and/or are not met by utilising any amounts standing to the credit of the Expenses Account and/or the Corporate Account and (b) to credit the Covered Bond Guarantor Disbursement Amount into the Expenses Account and the Covered Bond Guarantor Retention Amount into the Corporate Account; - (iii) third, to pay, pari passu and pro rata according to the respective amounts thereof any amount due and payable (including fees, costs and expenses) to the Representative of the Covered Bondholders, the Account Banks, the Cash Manager, the Calculation Agent, the Administrative Services Provider, the Asset Monitor, the Paying
+(ii) the Servicer, or any other third party appointed by the Representative of the Covered Bondholders, on behalf of the Covered Bond Guarantor, shall sell, subject to any pre-emption right of the Seller or any Additional Seller (as the case may be) pursuant to the relevant Master Transfer Agreement, Selected Assets and Integration Assets in accordance with the procedures set out in the Portfolio Administration Agreement, for an amount equal to the Adjusted Required Redemption Amount of the Series or Tranche of Hard Bullet Covered Bonds to which such Pre-Maturity Liquidity Test relates. is brea Guara Pre-Maturity Liquidity Test in respect of any Series of Covered Bonds ached and the Issuer or the Servicer (on behalf of the Covered Bond ntor) has not taken the required actions (as described above) following each by the earlier to occur of: (a) 20 Business Days from the date on which the Issuer is notified of the breach of the Pre-Maturity Liquidity Test, and (b) the Maturity Date of that Series of Covered Bonds, uer Event of Default shall occur and the Representative of the Covered nolders will serve a Notice to Pay to the Issuer and the Covered Bond ntor.
+Pre-Issuer Default Interest Priority of Payments Notice 74 No Funds provis order ach Guarantor Payment Date, prior to the service of an Article 74 e to Pay or a Notice to Pay (or following the withdrawal of an Article otice to Pay), the Covered Bond Guarantor will use Interest Available to make payments due on such Guarantor Payment Date or to make ions towards payments due after such Guarantor Payment Date in the of priority set out below (in each case only if and to the extent that ents of a higher priority have been made in full): (i) first , to pay pari passu and pro rata according to the respective amounts thereof any and all taxes due and payable by the Covered Bond Guarantor; (ii) second, pari passu and pro rata according to the respective amounts thereof (a) to pay any Covered Bond Guarantor's documented fees, costs, expenses, in order to preserve its corporate existence, to maintain it in good standing and to comply with applicable legislation and any other obligation relating to the Programme, to the extent that such costs and expenses are not to be paid under any other item ranking junior hereto and/or are not met by utilising any amounts standing to the credit of the Expenses Account and/or the Corporate Account and (b) to credit the Covered Bond Guarantor Disbursement Amount into the Expenses Account and the Covered Bond Guarantor Retention Amount into the Corporate Account; (iii) third , to pay, pari passu and pro rata according to the respective amounts thereof any amount due and payable (including fees costs

+(111) third, to pay, part passu and pro rata according to the respective amounts thereof any amount due and payable (including fees, costs and expenses) to the Representative of the Covered Bondholders, the Account Banks, the Cash Manager, the Calculation Agent, the Administrative Services Provider, the Asset Monitor, the Paying